uml-hci/comp5270-s25/project.md

 ### Lo-Fi Prototype

 Bring your lo-fi prototype to class.
+(Update 4/2: Because we had the prototyping workshop on 4/1, you do not need to bring your prototype to class again on 4/8.
+You may want to show your video, or part of it, in your update presentation.)
 Make sure it's packaged in such a way that it won't fall apart and you won't lose pieces -- e.g., pieces of paper in a fastened plastic folder, physical props in a box.
 We will have a prototyoing workshop in which Prof. Reig and your classmates will test your prototype and give you feedback.
 If you prepare effectively for this workshop session, you can use it to conduct one or both of your usability evaluations.
 If you are not prepared with an usability study protocol by the time this workshop comes around, then you can use it to get preliminary feedback, and you will need to conduct the complete evaluation with 2 participants on your own time.

 After class, submit a video walkthrough of your prototype to Blackboard.
 The video should: